-Applications for Fall admission (2023–24) are now closed.
-For more information about last year’s application process, see our Admissions page, including details about application materials, deadlines, and the decision procedure.
-Deadlines for AY2024–25 applications will be released in the new year.
+Applications for Fall 2024 admission will be due January 15, 2024.
+Prospective applicants are encouraged to attend our IHS Info Session on Nov.
+7th on Zoom [event page here].
+For more information about the application process, see our Admissions page, including details about application materials, deadlines, and the decision procedure.

 The PhD in Interdisciplinary Humanistic Studies (IHS) aims to facilitate the investigation of topics and problems that benefit from the insights of two disciplines.
 Under this program, students have the unique opportunity to design a customized interdisciplinary PhD curriculum drawing on the faculty and expertise of two departments at Hopkins.